kdorff/retropie-romfilter/README.md

 sudo apt-get install oracle-java8-jdk
 ```

 I've run romfilter in a Raspberry Pi 3b.
-Application startup was somewhat slow.
-Scanning the roms and
-parsing the gamelist.xml files (about 8500 ROMs across about 15 systems) took less than
-50 seconds, about the same amount of time as it took on my Mac.
+The very first time you assemble (or start) the application
+it has to download a large number of libraries.
+The first assemble took about 7 minutes on my Pi.
+Once the app is running, it may take a few additional moments on the Pi to "warm up" the application
+when accessing a page for the first time.
+Once warmed up, browsing and scanning the roms actually
+works pretty well and feels snappy.
 When idle, the application uses very little CPU.
-Once warmed up, the application performs well and
-searches feel snappy.

 The major issue with running on the Pi is the amount of memory used by Grails, the application, and Lucene.
 According to Top, romfilter took over 50% of the Pi's memory.
 This might hinder the RetroPie's